svrnhdl/tails-cold-storage/tails-amnesia.md

 Now that we have generated a seed, it is time to think about how we want to back-up this seed.

+## Generating entropy
+In the next step, we will need a strong passphrase to encrypt the mnemmonic seed phrase for our backup.

+To get an idea of what a strong passphrase is, you can check out [this page](https://coldbit.com/can-bip-39-passphrase-be-cracked/).
+For the purpose of this guide, we will use the ['EFF Diceware Short Wordlist'](https://www.eff.org/files/2016/09/08/eff_short_wordlist_1.txt).

+Ideally, you want to be using **casino-grade** dice for generating entropy.
+Roll 4 dice on a fair surface and read the word from the printed wordlist.
+Write the word down carefully and continue until you have sufficient entropy.
+For instance, if you roll '1111', you write down 'acid' from the list.

+**I recommend using at least six words from the short wordlist**.
+This corresponds to 1296^6 combinations or 62 bits of entropy.

 ## Backup Seed
 This guide will use 2 backup methods.
 You may choose to use both or use only one, depending on your preference for storing the backups and your personal considerations regarding their trade-offs.